yandex-cloud/docs/en/managed-redis/operations/cluster-create.md

 To create a cluster with a single host, you should pass a single parameter, `--host`.

-Let's say we need to create a {{ RD }} cluster with the following characteristics:
+Let's say we need to create a Redis cluster with the following characteristics:

 - Named `myredis`.
 - In the `production` environment.